quietmeteor/Writeups/BountyHunter/BountyHunter.md

 ![user](root.png)

 Well, our job here is done.
-For any questions/typos contact me on discord Skull#3228.